DBDivinity/Colonel/README.md

 to the list of repositories in your `build.gradle`.

 Finally, add `"com.mojang:brigadier:1.0.18"` as a dependency.

+You may also compile your own version of the mod, allowing you to change the base command from "/dbd".
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.